BennySLV/TheFramingLady/README.md

 <code>127.0.0.1       theframinglady.dev localhost</code>
 </ol>
-<p>Please note that these above details will be different if you choose to use your own personal web server as opposed to localhost.</p>
+<p>Please note that these above details will be different if you choose to use your own personal web server as opposed to localhost or if you plan to use another web-server stack such as MAMP, XAMPP, WAMP, etc.</p>